KaranParelkar/GhostKey-Keylogger/README.md

 ## Disclaimer:

 This script is provided for educational purposes only.
 The author is not responsible for any misuse or illegal activities performed with this tool.
 Use it at your own risk.

+## Contribution:

+I am thrilled to welcome contributions from the community to enhance this project!
+Your ideas, suggestions, and improvements are invaluable in making this keylogger even better.